eng-james-o/questionnaireOCR/setup-instructions.md

 #### On Windows

-- Download and install from: https://github.com/UB-Mannheim/tesseract/wiki
+- Download and install from: [Tesseract - Github](https://github.com/UB-Mannheim/tesseract/wiki)
 - Add the Tesseract installation directory to your PATH

 #### On MacOS